-Information related to admission, academic services, disability accommodations, grievance process, graduation, and other university policies and procedures are detailed in the University's Academic Catalog.
+Information related to admission, graduation, code of conduct, academic services, resources, grading, grievance, and other university policies and procedures are detailed in the University's Academic Catalog.

 RN to BSN Program of Study

 Students complete 10 three credit courses (30 credit hours) in the RN to BSN major.
 Students may elect to complete their course work on a full-time or part-time basis.
 Students are encouraged to collaborate with their Academic Advisor prior to any change in enrollment status.